New Report Highlights the Best Times to Post to Social Platforms in 2023

 9am to midday, from Tuesday to Friday, sees the most overall tweet engagement, aligning with the more real-time news focus of the platform.

-Of course, Twitter is a confusing one at the moment, given the various changes under new chief Elon Musk, but if you are looking to get a better idea of the tweet potential for your brand, these notes could help.
+Of course, Twitter is a confusing one at the moment, given the various changes under its new chief Elon Musk.
+But if you are looking to get a better idea of the tweet potential for your brand, these notes could help.

 On LinkedIn, Sprout says that Tuesdays and Wednesdays from 10 am to noon are the best posting times for company pages.